Michael Burawoy

-Michael Burawoy (born 15 June 1947) is a sociologist working within Marxist social theory, best known as the leading proponent of public sociology and the author of Manufacturing Consent: Changes in the Labor Process Under Monopoly Capitalism—a study on the sociology of industry that has been translated into a number of languages.
+Michael Burawoy (15 June 1947 – 3 February 2025) was a British sociologist who worked within Marxist social theory, best known as the leading proponent of public sociology and the author of Manufacturing Consent: Changes in the Labor Process Under Monopoly Capitalism—a study on the sociology of industry that has been translated into a number of languages.

-Burawoy is a Professor of Sociology at the University of California, Berkeley.
+Burawoy was a professor of sociology at the University of California, Berkeley.
 He was president of the American Sociological Association in 2004.
 In 2006–2010, he was one of the vice-presidents for the Committee of National Associations of the International Sociological Association (ISA).
 In the XVII ISA World Congress of Sociology he was elected the 17th President of the International Sociological Association (ISA) for the period 2010–2014.

-Biography
+Life and career

-Burawoy was born on 15 June 1947.
-Graduating as a mathematics student from the University of Cambridge in 1968, Burawoy went on to pursue postgraduate study in the newly independent African nation of Zambia, while simultaneously working as a researcher for Anglo American PLC.
+Burawoy was born in England on 15 June 1947; his parents had fled Russia and Ukraine, met as students in Leipzig (both having doctorates in chemistry) and arrived in Britain in 1933.
+He was educated at Manchester Grammar School and Christ's College, Cambridge, graduating with a degree in mathematics in 1968, before going on to pursue postgraduate study in the newly independent African nation of Zambia while simultaneously working as a researcher for Anglo American PLC.
 Completing a master's degree at the University of Zambia in 1972, Burawoy enrolled as a doctoral student at the University of Chicago, finishing a sociology dissertation with an ethnography of Chicago industrial workers, later to become Manufacturing Consent: Changes in the Labor Process Under Monopoly Capitalism.

 Burawoy joined the Department of Sociology, University of California, Berkeley in 1976 as an assistant professor.

-He served as Chair of the Department of Sociology for 1996-98, and 2000-02.
+He served as Chair of the Department of Sociology for 1996–98, and 2000–02.